8 Natural Ways to Transform Tiredness Into Energy! (How to Stop Feeling SO Tired!)

 Get rid of negativity in your life.

-That means people, events, anything that makes you feel bad.
+That means people, events, anything at all that makes you feel bad.
 I know you can't always do this, but the more you can the better you will feel.

 Try some yoga too---specifically pranayama (breathing).
 When you move according to your breath, your body and mind can relax.
-There is some great information online, but do check out Pranayama.
+There is some great information online, but do check out pranayama (breathing exercises).

 7. Beat Boredom.